Updated: Jul 25

-Success means different things to different people, but regardless of the definition, there's one common denominator in your success – you.
+The term Success factor means different things to different people, but regardless of the definition, there's one common denominator in your success Factor – you.

 Your success factor is the particular combination of skills, knowledge, and experience that makes you unique and sets you apart from others when it comes to getting things done.
 It's the thing that allows you to succeed where others may not.
 Anything from an innate drive, independence, or even curiosity could make you stand out and enable you to achieve your goals.

 I believe your success factor is your unique superpower.
 It helps you to achieve great things and to feel a sense of pride.
 Many assessment tools are available to evaluate the strengths that you bring to the table and allow you to leverage these characteristics.
 Using your strengths can lead to a sense of fulfillment in what you do.

 Once you have identified your success factor, the next step is to use it effectively.
 This means focusing on bringing forward those specific skills or attributes and recognizing and managing their overuse.

 Understanding when you are overusing your skills is critical.
 This is the zone where that superpower becomes more like a shady character.